Cooling a Qubit using n Others: Conclusion

 The study of the theoretical limits to cooling a system has been central to every era of thermodynamic inquiry in the past centuries, be that the Carnot cycle for heat engines~\cite{Carnot1824} or the Doppler limit for laser cooling~\cite{laser_cooling}.
 We are now in the qubit era, forced to imagine if a quantum thermodynamic system could be fully controlled and acted upon using a quantum computer what the limits and methods of cooling would be in this scenario.
 Here we have offered a further step towards contending with the challenge our era of thermodynamic inquiry faces.

-\paragraph*{Acknowledgements} J.X. acknowledges Josef Lauri who taught graph theory at the University of Malta and Xandru Mifsud \& Adriana Baldacchino for their hospitality and pointing out that the graphs in earlier versions of this work were hypercube graphs.
+\paragraph*{Acknowledgements} \paragraph*{Acknowledgements} J.X. acknowledges Josef Lauri who taught graph theory at the University of Malta and Xandru Mifsud \& Adriana Baldacchino for their hospitality and pointing out that the graphs in earlier versions of this work were hypercube graphs.
 The authors thank Nayeli Briones Rodriguez for enlightening discussions on the state of the art in algorithmic cooling and Paul Skrzypczyk, Chung-Yun Hsieh \& Fabien Clivaz for insightful discussions.
+The authors acknowledge TU Wien Bibliothek for financial support through its Open Access Funding Programme.
 B.S.~acknowledges support from UK EPSRC (EP/SO23607/1).
 J.X., M.H. and P.B. acknowledge funding from the European Research Council (Consolidator grant ‘Cocoquest’ 101043705) and financial support from the Austrian Federal Ministry of Education, Science and Research via the Austrian Research Promotion Agency (FFG) through the project FO999914030 (MUSIQ) funded by the European Union – NextGenerationEU.
 A.R. acknowledges support from the the Swiss National Science Foundation for funding through Postdoc.Mobility (Grant No. P500PT225461).
 The code for generating the presented plots can be found at~\cite{code}.

 [1]{} [1]{#1}

 \onecolumngrid

 \oldaddcontentsline